 Some other facts about 64-bit systems need to be added here.
-When compared to a 32-bit system, the sizes of executable programs are slightly larger and the execution speeds are only slightly faster.
+When compared to a 32-bit system, the sizes of executable programs are slightly larger and the execution speeds of arbitrary programs are only slightly faster.
 For example, in a test build of LFS-6.5 on a Core2Duo CPU based system, the following statistics were measured: